ATTACHMENT DISORDER

 When the relationship between the infant and caregiver breaks down, the child begins to develop a sense of insecurity and mistrust.
 This mistrust can lead to insecure attachments.

-Reactive Attachment Disorder is a pattern of behaviors exhibited by child and adult victims of severe abuse or neglect.
+Reactive attachment disorder is a pattern of behaviors exhibited by child and adult victims of severe abuse or neglect.
 Children with severe maltreatment in their caregiving experiences often develop symptoms like social withdrawal and defiance.
-Patients often suffer from severe emotional problems such as depression, violence, indiscipline, anxiety, social phobia, and low self-esteem
+Patients often suffer from severe emotional problems such as depression, violence, indiscipline, anxiety, social phobia, and low self-esteem.

 Symptoms of RAD